Tremolo333/labs_workforce_forecasting/README.md

 lab processes samples at a given rate
 all parameters are made-up and serve an illustratory purpose only
 the estimation of warm-up and number of runs are removed for simplicity
 for further details please see the markdown cells in the code file
+streamlit tbi

 ## main idea
 Three are three types of employees: